rlauer6/perl-amazon-s3/README-TESTING.md

 name of the bucket if it encounters a 409 error while creating the bucket.
 The test will then proceed to read the ACLs to determine if the constraint was successful.
-By default, the tests will only create bucket in the default region (but it will check that the constraint is in place).
+By default, the tests will only create a bucket in the default region (but it will check that the constraint is in place).
 If you want to test creation of buckets in alternate regions in addition to testing in the default region, set the environment variable `AMAZON_S3_REGIONS` to one or more comma